tyagraj777/tyagraj777/README.md

 - [Skpye]((https://join.skype.com/invite/YIQAOKw2hwoE))

 ## ⚡Thought of the year ⚡
-Its FINE to be FAMEless ..
+In LIFE, Its FINE to be FAMEless ..
 BUT its INSANE to be AIMless !!!